Colex317/citibike-challenge/README.md

 `Pershing Square North` is among the largest stations in the system.
 It is located just south of Grand Central Terminal, a significant railroad and subway hub, which explains why it ranks among the top stations.

-The greenway along the Hudson River is a highly popular spot for riding, offering scenic water views and a dedicated bike path free from car traffic.
+The greenway along the Hudson River is a highly popular spot for riding.
+It offers scenic water views and a dedicated bike path free from car traffic.
 Consequently, the station at `12 Ave & W 40 St` may be popular due to its close proximity to the Hudson River Greenway.

    ***The top stations in the city for starting a journey for the months of January and June 2020 in descending order were:***